Posted in Central Florida Market | Posted on 02-20-2014 | Written by Metrostudy News

-(Orlando, FL – November 12, 2013) The new home market is growing throughout the Orlando MSA, with strongest absorption and pricing growth in the Orange County “A” submarkets.
+(Orlando, FL – February 20, 2014) New housing production in the Orlando area slowed in the 4th quarter, but remains strong as sales backlogs still exist at virtually all production builders.
 This is according to a recent report by Metrostudy, a national housing data and consulting firm that maintains the most extensive primary database on residential construction in the US housing market.

-Metrostudy, a Hanley Wood company, is the leading provider of primary and secondary market information to the housing and related industries nationwide.
-Established in 1975 in Houston, Metrostudy provides research, data, analytics and consulting services that help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day. www.metrostudy.com
+Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
+Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
+For more information, visit www.metrostudy.com

 About Hanley Wood